strongloop/loopback-example-access-control/README.md

 ##Overview
-This example demonstrates authentication and authorization using [LoopBack](http://loopback.io) access controls.
+This example application demonstrates authentication and authorization using [LoopBack](http://loopback.io) access controls.
+The application ("Startkicker", similar to Kickstarter) consists of four types of users:
+ - `guest`
+ - `owner`
+ - `team member`
+ - `administrator`

+Each user type has access to various parts of the app based on their role and the application's access control lists (ACLs).

 ##Prerequisites
 Before starting, makes sure you've followed [Getting Started with LoopBack](http://docs.strongloop.com/display/LB/Getting+started+with+LoopBack) to install Node and LoopBack.
 Familiarize yourself with [LoopBack authentication and authorization](http://docs.strongloop.com/display/LB/Authentication+and+authorization) before starting this tutorial.

 You will also need knowledge of:

 - [body-parser](https://github.com/visionmedia/ejs)
 - [EJS](https://github.com/expressjs/body-parser)
 - [JSON](http://json.org/)

-##Procedure
+##Try it out
 Run the following to see the example in action:
 ```
 git clone https://github.com/strongloop/loopback-example-access-control